Skip to content

 In a hurry?
 TL;DR

-• 3The word comes from Latin 'consternare,' meaning to terrify or throw into confusion.
+• 4Consternation stems from the Latin 'consternare,' meaning to throw into confusion or terrify, like being laid flat.

 Why It Matters